Techy Thursday - Early Season Fly Fishing Tips From The Experts

 “As the oncoming season approaches I find it a really good idea to keep a note book and start with a list of places you would like to go explore, then be brave here and start google earth-map scoping.
 If needed, print or screenshot these and load them into your truck.
 Also think about access methods etc. It’s that time of year when we can all dream and as you hit the half way mark of the season go back and refer to your list to guide you.

 It’s important to carry a wide range of nymph forms in sizes 16-14-12-10-8 and even more vital to have a range of weights, after all nymph angling is so often about getting the right depth.
 Equally carry a range of dropper nymphs with little or no weight and chain these as droppers behind the heavy tungsten bead.
 Consider a range of form and colours and a selection of soft hackles are hard to go past.
-Finally if you hit high water don’t be scared of going big with nymphs like Kyle's Creeper and the humble but omni Worm.
+Finally if you hit high water don’t be scared of going big with nymphs like Russell's Creeper and the humble Squirmy Worm.
 If they can see it, they can eat it.”

 Chris Dore Guide